Book of Deer: Contents

 There are seven Scottish Gaelic texts written in blank spaces surrounding the main items.
 These marginalia include an account of the founding of the monastery at Deer by St Columba and St Drostan, records of five land grants to the monastery, and a record of an immunity from payment of certain dues granted to the monastery.
 There is also a copy of a Latin deed granted to the monastery by David I of Scotland protecting the monastery from "all lay service and improper exaction".
 The Gaelic texts were written by as many as five different hands.
 These represent the earliest surviving use of Gaelic in Scotland and are important for the light they shed on the development of Gaelic in Scotland.

-The Book of Deer also has a number of errors.
+The Book of Deer has a number of errors.
 In the genealogy of Jesus in the Gospel of Luke, it records Seth as the first man and grandfather of Adam.

 Illumination

 The manuscript is illuminated.
 It has a complete and well thought out illumination programme.
 There are four full page Evangelist portraits.
 Each portrait faces a page of text surrounded by a border of interlace.
 Each of these text pages has a large decorated initial.
-The book opens with a full page miniature of the four evangelists and closes with two facing pages each also with a full page miniature of the evangelists.
-The final text of John ends with a half page miniature of two men.
+The book opens with a full-page miniature of the four evangelists and closes with two facing pages each also with a full-page miniature of the evangelists.
+The final text of John ends with a half-page miniature of two men.
 There are small decorated initial letters throughout the text.
 There are also ten pages, all in the final half of the book, with marginal drawings of men, animals, or simple doodles.

 Provenance

-The manuscript derives its name from the monastery of Deer, mentioned in the Gaelic texts and the Latin Charter of King David I. Unfortunately, the foundation at Deer has left no other trace of its existence, although a Cistercian monastery, founded nearby in 1219, owned some of the lands mentioned in the Gaelic texts.
+The manuscript derives its name from the monastery of Deer, mentioned in the Gaelic texts and the Latin Charter of King David I. The foundation at Old Deer has left no other trace of its existence, although a Cistercian monastery, Deer Abbey, founded nearby in 1219, owned some of the lands mentioned in the Gaelic texts.
 The manuscript came to Cambridge University Library in 1715 when the collection of John Moore, Bishop of Ely, was purchased by King George I and presented to the University.
-Prior to this is it is likely that the book was in the possession of Thomas Gale, the headmaster of St Paul's School, London.
+It is likely that the book was in the possession of Thomas Gale (died 1702), the headmaster of St Paul's School, London.
 It is not known how the manuscript came to be in the library of Bishop Moore, but some suspect it may have been looted during the Wars of Scottish Independence in the late 13th century to early 14th century.